 Department of Psychology at Illinois State University

 The contract is an interactive Microsoft Word document.
 The contract should be completed on the computer.
-Handwritten contracts will not be accepted.
 Students should complete the top portion of the contract and provide a brief description of the independent study, and then save the contract as a Word document.
 The saved contract should be submitted to the faculty supervisor as an e-mail attachment.
 The faculty supervisor should complete the student's responsibilities and grading criteria portion of the contract.
 Then, the contract should be printed and signed by both parties.
 The signed contract should be submitted to the program or sequence coordinator for approval.
-After signing the contract, the program or sequence coordinator should submit the contract to the Graduate Programs Office for departmental approval.
-Students cannot register for PSY 400 until the contract has been approved by the department.
+After signing the contract, the program or sequence coordinator should submit the contract to the Graduate Programs Office for approval by the department chair.
+Students cannot register for PSY 400 until the contract has been approved by the department chair and the Graduate Programs Office has processed an override for the course.
 Students will be notified when they can register.
-If the contract is approved after the first week of the semester, student must register for in Moulton 107.
+If the contract is approved after the first week of the semester, student must register in 107 Moulton Hall.